emberjs/website/source/guides/models/finding-records.md

 var posts = store.find('post');
 ```

 This will return an instance of `DS.RecordArray`.
-Like with records, the
+As with records, the
-record array will start in a loading state with a `length` of `0`, but
+record array will start in a loading state with a `length` of `0`.
-you can immediately use it in your templates.
-When the server responds
+When the server responds with results, any references to the record array
-with results, the templates will watch for changes in the length of the
-array and update themselves automatically.
+will update automatically.

 **Note** `DS.RecordArray` is not a JavaScript array, it is an object that
 implements `Ember.Enumerable`.
 If you want to, for example, retrieve